sarahebull/C19obscenitymap/README.md

 | `lon` | float | Longitude (WGS84, decimal degrees) |
 | `lat` | float | Latitude (WGS84, decimal degrees) |

-Names in the `description` field correspond to the Seller_ID variable _Periodical Advertising, 1822-1870_ and may be pseudonyms.
+Names in the `description` field correspond to the Seller_ID variable in _Periodical Advertising, 1822-1870_ and may be pseudonyms.
 In some cases, a note on the identity appears in square brackets.
 Year ranges indicate the span of years in which an address appeared in advertisements issued by the seller.

 ## Interactive map: `C19_Obscenity_Map.html`